wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 And you will get a perfect power management

-## fix time issue beween windows and macos
+## fix time issue between windows and macos